Which AI Image Generator Is Best for Realistic Art?

 FAQs

-Why does my AI “realistic” image still look slightly artificial?
+Why do my “realistic” Flux or Midjourney images still look slightly fake?

-Are AI-generated realistic images safe to use commercially?
+Are realistic AI images safe to sell as prints or client work?

 Sources